 The Oregon Regional MDRO Prevention Collaboratives are designed to build partnerships and improve patient safety efforts related to multi-drug resistant organisms (MDROs).
 Participants will work together for nine months, establishing a cross-setting team comprised of acute and long term care facilities to foster best practices and effective communications.
 Participants in the collaborative will build and share MDRO prevention infection knowledge, identify and address common infection control challenges across the continuum of care, receive expert guidance for adapting protocols to facilities, implement small tests of change using the Plan-Do-Study-Act (PDSA) cycle, enhance communication among facilities through the development and use of an interfacility transfer tool, and ensure appropriate patient/resident transactions within facilities.

-In August 2012, the Commission received funding from the Centers for Disease Control to expand bloodstream infection (BSI) reduction efforts in renal dialysis facilities.
+The Commission received funding from the Centers for Disease Control to expand bloodstream infection (BSI) reduction efforts in renal dialysis facilities.
 The NW Dialysis BSI Prevention Collaborative is partnering with the Northwest Renal Network and Washington State Department of Health to convene 30 facilities in Oregon and Washington.

 Antimicrobial Stewardship Initiative (Completed)

-In March 2012, the Commission received funding from the Oregon Department of Justice to establish the Oregon Antimicrobial Stewardship Collaborative, launched November 29, 2012.
+In March 2012, the Commission received funding from the Oregon Department of Justice to establish the Oregon Antimicrobial Stewardship Collaborative.
 Collaborative participants learned the fundamentals of antimicrobial stewardship programs, received guidance in adapting protocols to best suit their individual settings, and learned to use the Institute for Healthcare Improvement’s Model for Improvement to effectively and efficiently enact change.
 The Collaborative participants included these hospitals: Columbia Memorial, Doernbecher Children’s Hospital, Lake District Hospital, Legacy Salmon Creek, Legacy Randall Children’s Hospital, Mid-Columbia Medical Center, Rogue Regional Medical Center, Sacred Heart Medical Center, Salem Hospital, Samaritan North Lincoln Hospital, Samaritan Albany Hospital, Sky Lakes Medical Center, and Willamette Valley Medical Center.

 Astoria Regional MDRO Prevention Collaborative (Completed)